 I know our tomatoes will appreciate it!

-You can’t just dump the poop itself on your garden.
+You can’t just dump the chicken poop itself on your garden.
 Don’t make that mistake!

 Before brewing a chicken manure tea, you must (repeat, must) compost or otherwise age the manure to reduce the amount of nitrogen in it.

-Chicken poop has one of the highest nitrogen contents of any animal manure out there, so you’re best bet is to compost it for 6 months or so before making your tea.
+Chicken poop has one of the highest nitrogen contents of any animal manure out there, so you’re best bet is to compost it for 6 months or so before making your chicken manure tea.

 Not only that, but the composting process will kill most of the gnarly pathogens in the chicken manure that could otherwise make you sick.